50-Day Challenge to Triple Donor Impact on Research

 Dr. James Shapiro is exploring whether a person’s own blood cells (reprogrammed into islet-like cells for transplant) can be used as the basis for therapy instead of donor tissue.

 “I’m very excited about the progress of T1D research, especially within the last five years.
 But I believe that a cure is really within all our grasps.
-It’s going to require intense collaborative scientific effort and a lot of funding, but I firmly believe this is possible and will happen,” says Dr. James Shapiro, University of Albert .
+It’s going to require intense collaborative scientific effort and a lot of funding, but I firmly believe this is possible and will happen,” says Dr. James Shapiro, University of Alberta.

 Dr. Cristina Nostro is testing gene-edited stem cell-derived islets for transplant that would not require the immunosuppressive drugs typically needed in cell replacement procedures.